Hrushi-d/Docker-CleanUP/README.md

 # Clean Docker

-This repository contains a simple Bash script that automates the cleanup of unused Docker resources, including images, networks, and volumes, on remote application servers.
-The script is designed to be executed from a Jenkins job, where you can specify the IP addresses of the target servers using a choice parameter.
+This repository contains a simple Bash script that automates the cleanup of unused Docker resources, including images, networks, and volumes, on multiple application servers.

-Automated Docker Resource Cleanup, addressing the common challenge of managing unused Docker resources across multiple remote servers.
-By simplifying the process of removing redundant images, networks, and volumes, this script enhances system efficiency and resource utilization.
 With its straightforward implementation and seamless integration with Jenkins, it ensures a streamlined approach to maintaining Docker environments.

 ## Prerequisites